wagtail/.github/profile/README.md

 # Wagtail

 Wagtail is an open source content management system built on Django, with a strong community and commercial support.
-It's focused on user experience, and offers precise control for designers and developers. :sparkle: View the [official Wagtail public roadmap](https://wagtail.org/roadmap/).
+It's focused on user experience, and offers precise control for designers and developers.
+For more info, view [our roadmap](https://wagtail.org/roadmap/).

 ## Learn more